eCommerce Pricing Strategy: 13 Standout Brand Examples

 How to select the right pricing strategy

-How to combine pricing strategies in eCommerce to boost sales
+How to combine pricing strategies to boost sales

 By no means are they a cheap shorts brand, but what they use to their advantage is quantity-based pricing, nudging shoppers to buy 2 so that they can enjoy a $10 off: